Caracalla: Death

 At the beginning of 217, Caracalla was still based at Edessa before renewing hostilities against Parthia.
 On 8 April 217 Caracalla, who had just turned 29, was travelling to visit a temple of the moon god Sin, while on the road from Edessa to Carrhae, now Harran in southern Turkey, where in 53 BC the Romans had suffered a defeat at the hands of the Parthians.
-After stopping briefly to urinate, Caracalla was approached by a soldier, Justin Martialis, and stabbed.
+After stopping briefly to urinate, Caracalla was approached by a Roman soldier, Justin Martialis, and stabbed.
 A Scythian bodyguard of Caracalla killed Martialis with his lance.
 The two Praetorian tribunes rushed to the emperor, as if to help him, and completed the assassination.

 Martialis had been incensed by Caracalla's refusal to grant him the position of centurion, and the praetorian prefect Macrinus, Caracalla's successor, saw the opportunity to use Martialis to end Caracalla's reign.
 In the immediate aftermath of Caracalla's death, his murderer, Martialis, was killed as well.
 When Caracalla was murdered, Julia Domna was in Antioch sorting out correspondence, removing unimportant messages from the bunch so that when Caracalla returned, he would not be overburdened with duties.
 Three days later, Macrinus declared himself emperor with the support of the Roman army.